METALS-Copper rises on hopes of salvaging U.S.-China trade deal

 Trump said on Thursday he believed it was possible to reach a deal this week and that he might speak over the phone with Chinese President Xi Jinping.

-Most base metals rallied strongly in early Asian trading hours, but then retreated slightly as investors exercised more caution when tariffs on $200 billion worth of Chinese goods increased to 25 percent from 10 percent at 0401 GMT on Friday.
+Most base metals rallied strongly in early Asian trading hours, but then retreated slightly as investors exercised more caution when tariffs on $200 billion worth of Chinese goods increased to 25% from 10% at 0401 GMT on Friday.

-* ALUMINIUM: Rio Tinto, has begun shipping more aluminium to markets like Europe to offset slowing demand from the United States partly caused by the trade dispute, Chief Executive Jean-Sébastien Jacques said.
+* ALUMINIUM: Rio Tinto has begun shipping more aluminium to markets such as Europe to offset slowing demand from the United States partly caused by the trade dispute, Chief Executive Jean-Sébastien Jacques said.

 * For the top stories in metals and other news, click or